 When you focus on a certain angle, everything on that angle will be in focus.

-With this lens you are able to shoot the food at the best angle.
+With this lens, you are able to shoot the food at the best angle.
 You also control how many of the props or how much of the wider story appears within the frame.
 All without changing the camera angle or distance.

-It’s a fantastic lens and once you have worked with one, you will be amazed.
+It’s a fantastic lens, and once you have worked with one, you will be amazed.

 I use the 24-70mm zoom lens and the 100mm macro for most of my food photography.
 I find that I often shoot at a focal point of around 60-80mm.

-If you want to do food portraits like I do, you will need a focal length of 50mm-80mm most of the time.
+If you want to do food portraits as I do, you will need a focal length of 50mm-80mm most of the time.

 If you prefer to shoot closer most of the time, you might want to go for the 100mm right off the bat.

+Before you splash out for an expensive lens, you should try renting a couple.
+See how you like working with a particular lens before you invest your money in it.
 You will also be able to figure out the focal lengths that best match your photography style.